Florida–Tennessee football rivalry: 2010s

 Urban Meyer left Florida after the 2010 season, and while the program suffered through sub-par seasons under coach Will Muschamp (who was the Gators' coach from 2011 to 2014) their win streak over Tennessee continued during the first half of the decade.
 The Volunteers simultaneously suffered through some sub-par seasons of their own under coaches Derek Dooley (Tennessee's coach from 2010 to 2012) and Butch Jones (who arrived in 2013).
 The Gators ran their series win streak to eleven with a 28–27 comeback win in Gainesville in 2015, the first year under newly appointed head coach Jim McElwain.
 The 2016 and 2017 would also feature second half comebacks.
-Tennessee came back from a 21-0 first half deficit in 2016 to beat the Gators and end Florida's series-long winning streak at 11 games, and Florida won in 2017 with a Hail Mary pass on the last play of the game.
+Tennessee came back from a 21–0 first half deficit in 2016 to beat the Gators and end Florida's series-long winning streak at 11 games, and Florida won in 2017 with a Hail Mary pass on the last play of the game.

 While the rivalry was still important to both schools, it lacked its previous national impact and attention during the first half of the decade.
 In 2013, both Tennessee and Florida failed to qualify for a bowl game during the same season for the first time since 1978.
 In 2014 and 2015, both teams came into their game unranked, something that had not happened since the 1950s.

 Both programs showed glimmers of improvement in the middle of the decade under coaches McElwain and Jones.
 Florida made back to the SEC Championship Game in 2015 and 2016, and both Florida and Tennessee were ranked in the AP top 25 coming into their 2016 and 2017 meetings.
 However, both the Gators and Vols faded to losing records in 2017, and both programs dismissed their once-promising head coaches before the end of the season.
 New coaches Dan Mullen of Florida and Jeremy Pruitt of Tennessee met in 2018 and 2019, both Gator victories.

 Florida amassed a 9–1 record against Tennessee during the 2010s.

 2020s

 Both programs changed coaches again early in the decade, with Josh Heupel taking over at UT in 2021 and Billy Napier at UF in 2022.
 Florida's series win streak grew to five before Tennessee won in Knoxville in 2022 in what marked the first time in six years that both teams came into their rivalry game ranked in the AP top 20.
+Florida upset the #11 Volunteers in 2023 to extend their home winning streak in the series to ten games.